A characterization of two-dimensional rational singularities via Core of ideals: Existence of -ideal containing a given element of .

 \section{Existence of $p_g$-ideal containing a given element of $I$.}

 We show that for any $g\in \m$ there exists a $p_g$-ideal containing $g$.
 In fact, we prove the following.

 \begin{thm} Let $I$ be an integrally closed $\m$-primary ideal and $g$ an arbitrary element of $I$.
-Then there exists $h\in I$ such that the integral closure of the ideal $(g,h)$ is a $p_g$-ideal. \end{thm} \begin{proof} Suppose that $I$ is represented by a cycle $Z>0$ on a resolution $X$.
-We write $\di_X(g)=Z_X+H_X$, where $Z_X$ is a cycle and $H_X$ the strict transform of the divisor $H:=\di_{\spec A}(g)$.
+Then there exists $h\in I$ such that the integral closure of the ideal $(g,h)$ is a $p_g$-ideal. \end{thm}

+\begin{proof} Suppose that $I$ is represented by a cycle $Z>0$ on a resolution $X$.
+We write $\di_X(g)=Z_X+H_X$, where $Z_X$ is a cycle and $H_X$ is the strict transform of the divisor $H:=\di_{\spec A}(g)$.
 Let $C_X$ be the cohomological cycle on $X$.
 Then, by \proref{p:CX}, $Z_X$ is a $p_g$-cycle if and only if

 By \proref{p:CC}, taking blowing-ups at the intersection of the cohomological cycle and the strict transform of $H$ successively, we may assume that the condition \eqref{eq:CcapH} is satisfied.
 Since $Z_X\ge Z$, we have $I_{Z_X}\subset I$.
 Since $\cO_X(-Z_{X})$ is generated, there exists $h\in I_{Z_X}$ such that $g$ and $h$ generate $\cO_X(-Z_X)$.
 Then we obtain that $I_{Z_X}=\ol{(g,h)}$. \end{proof}